 Flags are made from a much wider range of products now than they used to be when the US Flag Code was first created.
 Depending on what kind you have will determine if it contains materials that produce dangerous fumes when burned.
 If you feel unsafe trying that method or don’t have the resources, not to worry, there are plenty of other options.
 That’s why we first recommend giving older flags to qualified organizations like the VFW or American Legion as the best option.

 Donating is a great US flag disposal technique.
 Around your community there are places that you can drop a tattered American flag off for them to dispose of.
-To make it easier we have created a map below showing “American flag disposal near me” where you will see a list of local drop-off centers.
+To make it easier we have created a map below showing “American flag disposal near me” where you will see a list of local drop-off centers and depository boxes.

 Flag disposal locations such as your local Veterans of Foreign Wars (VFW) posts, American Legion, and Boy and Girl Scout organizations, even some Walmart and Home Depot locations will gladly take them to recycle or burn.
 VFW flag disposal locations offer these services to ensure the flags get thrown away properly if others do not have the means to.
 You can also check your local hardware or grocery stores for a flag drop box, a container to collect old American flags for donation.
 This provides a quick and easy solution for those who are busy to make sure their old flags are taken care of properly.

 Flag Disposal Places Nearby